Signaletic operads: Combinatorial models and actions

 \begin{proof} Assume that~$\sigma \in \Perm_k(n)$ satisfies~(i).
 Let~$L \subseteq [n]$ with~$|L| \ge 2$.
 Since~$|L| \ge 2$, we have~$\min(L) < \max(L)$ so that the restriction~$\sigma^{|[\min(L), \max(L)]}$ admits a $k$-rooted cut~$\gamma$ with~$\min(L) \le \gamma < \max(L)$.
 By \cref{rem:relationOperatorsMultipermutations}, the restriction~$\sigma^{|L}$ is just the restriction of $\sigma^{|[\min(L), \max(L)]}$ to~$\bar L \eqdef \set{\ell-\min(L)+1}{\ell \in L}$.
 By \cref{lem:krootedCutsRestriction}, $\sigma^{|L}$ admits a $k$-rooted cut~$\gamma^{|\bar L}$ with~${1 \le \gamma^{|\bar L} \le |L|}$.
 Therefore, $\sigma$ satisfies~(ii).
 The reverse implication is obvious. \end{proof}

 \begin{definition} A $k$-permutation is \defn{fully $k$-rooted cuttable} if it satisfies the equivalent conditions of \cref{prop:equivalenceFullykrootedCuttable}. \end{definition}

 For example, the $2$-permutation~$31213244$ is $2$-rooted cuttable but not fully $2$-rooted cuttable (since the restriction to the interval~$[1,3]$ is not $2$-rooted cuttable).
 In contrast, the $2$-permutation~$363121244556$ is fully $2$-rooted cuttable.
+Note that~$1^k$ is fully $k$-rooted cuttable as there is no subset of size at least~$2$.

 When~$k = 1$, we drop $1$- in $1$-rooted, and just say fully rooted cuttable permutations.
 They coincide with the usual Catalan permutations avoiding the pattern~$231$.
 Recall that a $231$ pattern in a permutation is a subword~$b \cdot c \cdot a$ of three (non-necessarily consecutive) letters such that~${a < b < c}$.
 Let us start with the following simple observation.